henrikstengaard/hstwb-installer/README.md

 Kickstart roms will be identified and installed to SYSTEMDIR:Devs/Kickstarts, if KICKSTARTDIR: is present.

-Then packages are installed, if any are installed in the self install image.
+For package installation a dialog is presented to select packages to install.
+This is useful for building an image with content targeted for multiple Amigas, eg. including both OCS and AGA packages for AGS2.
+AGA packages can be selected for A1200/A4000 and OCS packages can be selected for A500/A600.

 When the self install process is done, the image is ready to run in an emulator or on a real Amiga.

-### Build self install with package selection mode
+### Build package installation mode

+Build package installation mode builds install script to install configured packages.
+A package installation is independent from HstWB Installer and can be run on any Amiga with Kickstart 3.1, so packages can be installed on existing harddrives.

-Running HstWB Installer in build self install with package selection mode does the same as build self install mode.
+Running HstWB Installer in build package installation mode does the following:

+- Present folder dialog to select directory where to build package installation.
+- Build package installation script.
+- Copy package files to selected directory.

+When build package installation is done, the directory can be added in WinUAE for installation or copied to a real Amiga using CF card, network or USB depending on hardware installed in the Amiga.

-The only difference is that instead of installing packages configured for the image, it will present a dialog to select packages to install.
+Running a package installation presents a dialog to select packages to install.
-This is useful for building an image with content targeted for multiple Amigas, eg. including both OCS and AGA packages for AGS2.
+This is useful as the package installation can be targeted for multiple Amigas, eg. including both OCS and AGA packages for AGS2.
-When self install is running, AGA packages can be selected for A1200/A4000 and OCS packages can be selected for A500/A600.
+AGA packages can be selected for A1200/A4000 and OCS packages can be selected for A500/A600.

 ### Test mode

+Test mode can be used to test configured image.
+It can also be used to run self install to prepare an image for use in an emulator or copying the image to a real Amiga.

 Running HstWB Installer in test mode does the following: